 Jordan is a culturally conservative Muslim country.
 You will see most locals wearing long sleeves shirts and long pants all year round.
 Some women will wear short sleeve shirts in the hot summer, but overall, most Jordanians are very modest when it comes to dress.

-There are two reasons why you should leave your short shorts at home.
+When planning a trip to Jordan, there are two reasons why you should leave your short shorts at home.

 The second reason why you should leave your short shorts at home has to do with climate.
 If you are visiting between November and March, it is going to be cold.
 You are going to want pants.
 Even at the Dead Sea and Aqaba, where the climate is much warmer, you will still feel a cool breeze in the winter months.